 All of those take a ton of additional work.

-But, if you have enough traffic, then one of the easiest ways to monetize your site is with Google AdSense.
+But, if you have enough traffic, then one of the easiest ways to monetize your site is with one of the best Adsense plugins for WordPress.
 Google’s ad network is one of the longest-running ways to turn your site into an income generating machine.

-It’s not as simple as throwing ads up on your site and watching the revenue rain down.
+It’s not as simple as throwing ads via WordPress ads plugins up on your site and watching the revenue rain down.

 It takes a solid amount of traffic, ongoing optimization, and experimentation to really watch your revenue numbers climb.